wu2010/USACO-Bronze/intermediate/README.md

 [Classes](https://learn.microsoft.com/en-us/cpp/cpp/classes-and-structs-cpp?view=msvc-170)

 An "abstract class type," often shortened to "abstract type" or "AST," refers to a class in object-oriented programming that cannot be directly instantiated (created as an object).
+Liskov was a pioneering force in the development of abstract data types.
+She recognized the "software crisis" of the 1970s and realized that controlling complexity required modularity, where data and the operations on that data are encapsulated together.
+This concept is fundamental to OOP.

 ### Example: Defining and Using a Class